jappeace/jappeaceApplication/content/making-money-foss.md

 driving sales of the quake game itself because the assets aren't freely available.

-So he opensourced partly dated tech, because he was confident he could do better now.
+So he open sourced partly dated tech, because he was confident he could do better now.
 And he increased sales of already released games, because people wanted to hack on it.
-I think this is pretty genious, gaining some extra juice out of old projects.
+I think this is pretty genius, gaining some extra juice out of old projects.
 The really nice thing is that the lifespan of these games has tremendously increased.
 Creating a core of die-hard followers.
 Doom has been ported to essentially [everything](https://en.wikipedia.org/wiki/List_of_Doom_source_ports).